 If you sue the borrower and get a court judgment, you can take steps to enforce the judgment.
 These can help you recover the money you’re owed.
 For example, you can:

-- make the other party come to court to explain why they have not paid the debt
+make the other party come to court to explain why they haven’t paid the debt

 If someone has not paid back money you loaned them, you should seek legal advice.
 There are options for free or low-cost legal help.